Peerikatla/NITCONF/README.md

 - deadline tracking and submission status.
 	- a visible and clear display of the deadline for each paper to support timely reviews and submission along with reminders and notifications.
 	- real time status updation once the reviewer has submitted his review.
+- decline to review.
+ 	- this option would be provided to the reviewer if they wish to decline to give a review.
 - edit and resubmit capabilities available for reviewers.
 - confidentiality and anonymity between reviewers and the authors of the paper by enforcing a double blind situation.